opensearch-project/documentation-website/_opensearch/install/rpm.md

    sudo openssl pkcs8 -inform PEM -outform PEM -in node1-key-temp.pem -topk8 -nocrypt -v1 PBE-SHA1-3DES -out node1-key.pem

    # Create the CSR and replace the arguments passed to -subj so they reflect your specific host.
-   # The CN should match a DNS A record for the host--do not use the hostname.
+   # The CN should match a DNS A record for the host-do not use the hostname.
    sudo openssl req -new -key node1-key.pem -subj "/C=CA/ST=ONTARIO/L=TORONTO/O=ORG/OU=UNIT/CN=node1.dns.a-record" -out node1.csr

    # Create an extension file that defines a SAN DNS name for the host.
 This